ooboqoo/ooboqoo.github.io/wasm/cpp/ansi-c.md

 There is one difference between an array name and a pointer that must be kept in mind.
 A pointer is a variable, so `pa=a` and `pa++` are legal.
 But *an array name is not a variable*, constructions like `a=pa` and `a++` are illegal.

-When an array name is passed to a function, what is passed is the location of the initial element, within the called function, this argument is a local variable, and so an array name parameter is a pointer.
+When an array name is passed to a function, what is passed is the location of the initial element, within the called function, this argument is a local variable, and so *an array name parameter is a pointer*.

 ```c
 // 根据定义，这两者是等效的